CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 See uk.ac.warwick.wsbc.QuimP.PluginFactory class documentation for details.

+Note:

+> Plugins inside QuimP are defined by their **names** that are simply names of classes. **Name** of plugin uniquely identifies its jar.
+All communication between all components is based on their **names**

+There are three important classes here:

+1. uk.ac.warwick.wsbc.QuimP.SnakePluginList - this class is related to plugin stack - three slots
+available in UI together with activity boxes.
+Keeps list of active plugins as Plugin objects.
+Plugin objects hold reference to jar and information extracted from this jar that are serialized SnakePluginList is responsible for creating and accessing plugins as high-level interface
+2. uk.ac.warwick.wsbc.QuimP.PluginFactory - this is deliverer of plugins.
+It is responsible for changing plugin names to their binary reference.
+3. uk.ac.warwick.wsbc.QuimP.Serializer - this class is used during storing plugin stack configuration.
+Include \ref uk.ac.warwick.wsbc.QuimP.SnakePluginList SnakePluginList and add extra fields related to QuimP version

 ## Use case diagram {#ucd}

 The use case of snake plugin is as follows: